marsidev/pixelbot/README.md

 ```
 Then open chrome and go to https://wplace.live/.
 Open dev tools with F12.
 Go to "Sources" tab, click on the "Overrides" sub tab.
 Click "Select folder for overrides" then select this repositories folder.
 It iss crucial that you select the right folder.
 It should be the folder of this project, not the wplace.live folder.
 Hit refresh and start using.
 If the website breaks at some point run the ```node override.js``` command and refresh the page.

+# ⚠️ Disclaimer
+This tool is for educational purposes only.
+I am not responsible for any bans, suspensions, or consequences that may occur from using this bot on wplace.live.
+Use at your own risk.